Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 If you are looking for a dog breed that is known for its sweet demeanor and caring nature, this list covers them all.
 While most of these purebreds have predictable temperaments, raising a good dog has everything to do with nurture, rather than nature.
 In addition, shelter dogs make wonderful companion animals and are often some of the most loyal, incredible companions in the world, so do not overlook your local shelter.

 1. Bernese Mountain Dog

-This tri-colored breed is not only strikingly beautiful, but their noble nature and majestic size (up to 120 pounds males) makes them a standout.
+This tri-colored breed is not only strikingly beautiful, but their noble nature and majestic size (males weigh up to 120 pounds males) make them a standout.
 They are known for their quiet confidence, good nature, and pleasantness around strangers.
 They need quite a bit of outdoor time, so they are good for active families.
 They do especially well in situations that not all dogs would tolerate—children and pets climbing all over them.
 They also get along well with other animals and indoor family pets.
-They form strong bounds with their owners and perform all kinds of rescuing feets.
+They form strong bonds with their owners and perform all kinds of rescuing feats.